cslarsen/brainfuck-jit/README.md

 The pure Python interpreter should work on both Python 2 and 3.
-The JIT-to-CPython bytecode version requires the `byteplay` module, available through pip (but only for Python 2.x):
+The JIT-to-CPython bytecode version requires the `byteplay` module, available through pip (but only for Python 2.7):

     $ pip install byteplay

+Note that we use some bytecode instructions only available to Python 2.7.

 Finally, the C++ JIT-compiler to machine code requires GNU Lightning.
 I had trouble compiling this on Linux, and I had to disable shared libraries: